ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ### Problems With Dataframe-Like Structures And Remediation Strategies

-In order for a data scientist to write meaningful unit-tests, assuming a processing done largely on some kind of dataframe/array (which will encompass 95% of the `pandas` and `numpy` junkies), this setup may require a relatively large amount of boilerplate even for some simple data and light transformations.

 As mentioned previously for the one sleeping in the back of the classroom, data scientists largely deal with large collections of records.
-In order to write a test that is not excruciating to write, one needs to strip away all surrounding the complexity, meaning using the smallest amount of rows and columns.
-A good rule of thumb is usually 2R \* xC or 3R \* xC to get you started.
+In order for a data scientist to write meaningful unit-tests, assuming a processing done largely on some kind of dataframe/array (which will encompass 95% of the `pandas` and `numpy` junkies), this setup may require some amount of boilerplate even for some simple data and light transformations.

-But them comes another difficulty, assuming you have a shred of decency for your coworkers, meaning your transformations look like this:
+I will assume you have a shred of decency for your coworkers, meaning your transformations look like this:

 ```javascript
 daily_awesome_calculations = (